Yoast/archive/readme.txt

 = 0.6 =
 * Bugfixes:
-    * Fixes a bug where the saved option values aren't reflected in the form fields.
+    * Fixes a bug where the saved option values weren't reflected in the form fields.

 = 0.5 =
 * Bugfixes: